debel/modernJS/topics/data-structures/promises.md

 ### Chaining

-Each `then function` returns a new promise
+Each call of the `then` method returns a new promise
 ```javascript
   getUserProfile()
     .then(profile => download(profile.image))